hzidoum/comp6601/README.md

-# comp6601
+#"Programmming for Data Scientists"
 Repo for COMP6601
-This repo serves as a demo for Git and Github for "Programmming for Data Scientists" course
+This repo serves as a demo for Git and Github for "Programmming for Data Scientists" course Welcome!